ajnas/authenticator-firefox/README.md

 A Firefox addon to automatically complete the Campus Networking Centre authentication.
 The username and password is to be entered just once inside the extension.

+This addon is available for Chrome and Firefox.
+Visit the [**downloads page**](http://www.clusterdev.com/nitc-authenticator/) for instructions.

 Usage
 ------------
 You need the Add-on SDK from Mozilla to test Firefox Add-ons.
 Follow the instructions on [their website](https://developer.mozilla.org/en-US/Add-ons/SDK/Tutorials#getting-started) for more details.